apollographql/apollo-client/docs/source/development-testing/static-typing.md

 ### `useSubscription`

-We can use the generated `gql()` function to define our GraphQL subscriptions, ensuring our subscription's variables and data are typed:
+We can type our `useSubscription` hooks the same way we typed our `useQuery` and ` useMutation` hooks.
+Using the generated `gql` function to define our GraphQL subscriptions, we ensure that our subscriptions's variables and return data are typed:

 ```tsx
 import React from 'react';